msftcangoblowm/drain-swamp/docs/getting_started/pipenv-unlock.rst

 Needed to figure this out.
 And it's not fun.
 This is referred to as *dependency hell*!

-The ``pins.in`` file is only for really really bad situations where a package author had no choice but to step in.
+The ``pins.shared.in`` file is only for really really bad situations where a package author had no choice but to step in.

 This issue, actually, is better handled by the end user using :command:`uv`